 After the title page and abstract, the reader’s first true interaction with your research paper is the Introduction.
 Your Introduction will establish the foundation upon which your readers approach your work, and if you use the tips we discuss in this video and article, these readers should be able to logically apply the rules set in your Introduction to all parts of your paper, all the way through the conclusion.

-What is the purpose of the research paper Introduction?
+What is the purpose of a research paper Introduction?

 Think about your paper as a chronological story: it begins with point A (the introduction) and move in time towards point B (the discussions/conclusions).
 Since your introduction includes content about the gaps in knowledge that your study aims to fill, the results you will elaborate on in your Discussion section should therefore be somewhat familiar to the reader, as you have already touched up them in the introduction section.